 It’s crucial to keep them in the loop about what is going on regularly – send them newsletters, invite them to different events, ask them to give tips to a new generation of students, and engage them on social media.

 Their support doesn’t only have to be financial, as many of them are accomplished professionals whose feedback regarding your programs, new initiatives, and campaigns could be valuable on several levels.
-By taking this approach, you’ll get a lot of useful advice, and you’ll recruit them as your aides.
-They will be much more willing to help you if they’re, in a way, involved in the life on campus.
+By taking this tactic, you’ll get a lot of useful advice, and you’ll recruit them as your aides.
+They will be much more willing to help you if they’re, in a way, involved in life on campus.

 Finally, they can also give you a hand when onboarding new donors or even attracting new ones.

 Engaging them with these different techniques can become a lifelong engagement where both parties benefit.

 When talking about the evolution of phone fundraising, it’s inevitable to mention those who grind most for the cause – student employees.

 Their role has changed too, and they are now seen as Student Ambassadors, Student Gift Officers, or Digital Engagement Officers.
 These titles reflect the shift that took place in the entire process as they’re no longer simply students wanting to earn a bit of pocket money but rather young professionals looking to learn, hone, and improve their people and life skills, preparing them for life beyond university.
 Some schools even give accreditations to their student fundraisers that will benefit them when it comes to applying for jobs in specific sectors.

 A Student Ambassador role isn’t a temporary gig that will pay for minor expenses while living on campus.
 It’s a stepping stone that can land these young people many business opportunities in the future and serve as an excellent experience for their professional lives.